shepherdjerred/astro-opengraph-images/README.md

    The following `meta` tags must be defined:

    - `og:title`
-     - Optional.
-This field may be used when generating images.
+     - This field may be used when generating images.
    - `og:type`
      - See the [Open Graph documentation](https://ogp.me/#types) for valid values.
    - `og:image`
-     - Use the `getImagePath` function to set this (example shown below).
+     - Set this to the return value of `getImagePath` (example shown below).
    - `og:description`
      - Optional.
 This field may be used when generating images.

-   If the above fields are not set, then the your site will fail to build.
+   Your site will fail to build if the tags above are not set.
 Additionally, if the value of `og:image` does not match what this integration expects, the site will fail to build.
+This is to ensure your site is correctly configured to display

    Make sure the [`site`](https://docs.astro.build/en/reference/configuration-reference/#site) property is configured in your Astro config.
 This integration will not work without it.